CogniSimSoft/BotFrameworkStateManager/README.md

 `string responseWhatColor = stateManager.QueryState("What color?");`

 User is now asking what color.
-However, the bot is confused and no longer know we're talking about the Yorkie because you interrupted the context.
+However, the bot is confused and no longer knows that we are talking about the Yorkie because the conversation context was changed randomly.
 Ask a question about the dog or some other belonging!

 -----------